 - How can a number line be used to represent addition and subtraction?
 7.NS.1 - How are models used to prove that opposites combine to 0?
 7.NS.1a - How does understanding absolute value help when adding and subtracting rational numbers?
 7.NS.1b, 7.NS.1d - How can the additive inverse be used to model the subtraction of rational numbers?
-7.NS.1c - How can the properties of operations be used as a strategy to add, subtract, multiply, and divide rational numbers?
-7.NS.1e, 7.NS.2c
+7.NS.1c - How can the properties of operations be used as a strategy to add and subtract rational numbers?
+7.NS.1e